 Another consequence is that the name of Christ has been tarnished in our region, as well as the Baptist reputation.
 Christ’s enemies have been given cause to gloat by what happened, and the churches in our region have all heard about the ructions in the Baptist church.
 And not only have the local churches heard about it, the whole of the state in Baptist circles knows; our church has had a bad reputation for a long while, but this latest debacle has shredded any doubts that some may have had, and now no Baptist pastor would touch the place.
 In fact, the students at the Baptist theological college have dubbed this Baptist church “Purgatory” because of its shocking history.
-Another irony is that the lone wolf who loved opposing everything the leadership did at every meeting is now opposing the current “leadership”.
+Another irony is that the lone wolf who loved opposing everything the leadership did at every meeting is now opposing the current leadership, i.e. wolf pack who gained control of the church.
 Well, they have the leadership they deserve.

 …..and some lessons I’ve learned